dm2919/PSYC341/_pages/conceptsandcategories/knowledgerepresentation.md

   nav: "knowrepnav"
 ---

-# Knowledge Representation
+# Knowledge Representation and Imagery Too

-As noted in the syllabus for this reading, see ELMS/CANVAS.
+As noted in the syllabus see ELMS/CANVAS for "RepOfKnowledge" AND "Imagery".
-The title should be "RepOfKnowledge".